Ntiensestan/Capstone_DevOps_Project/README.md

 > ansible-playbook -i inventory.ini playbook.yaml

 - Outputs indicating the successes of each task should be displayed.
-- The nginx can be viewed on a browser.
+- The nginx can be viewed on a browser.# Capstone_DevOps_Project